 Instructions

-- Lightly cover the pan with parchment paper or something the dough won’t stick to and set it somewhere warm.
-Allow the dough to rise for 20 minutes.
+- Lightly cover the pan with a tea towel or parchment paper and place the pan somewhere warm.
+Let the dough rise for 20 minutes until it's nearly double the original size.

-- Allow the loaf to cool for about 10 minutes before removing it from the pan.
+- Remove the bread from the oven and place it on a cooling rack.
+Let it cool for 10 minutes before removing it from the pan.

 Notes